con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mgon po bcom ldan de bzhin gshegs/ /
 > rdzogs sangs rgyas la phyag 'tshal nas/ /

-And then, Vajradhara, the glorious one,
+And then Vajradhara, the glorious,
 Most pleased and satisfied, with folded palms,
 Prostrated to the Buddha, the great protector,
-The Blesssed One, the one who has thus gone, (163)
+The Blesssed One and the *tathāgata*, (163)

 > anyaiś ca bahuvidhair nāthair guhyendrair vajrapāṇibhiḥ |